 A progressive funder that backs organizations working in the fields of nonproliferation, peacebuilding, gender equality, and human rights.

 Mexico has a serious human rights problem.
-This funder is aiming to alleviate some of that suffering through its grantmaking.
-Grants typically range from $15,000 to $70,000.
+This funder aims to alleviate some of that suffering through its grantmaking.

 This is a newcomer to the women’s rights and empowerment space.
 It has made grants for anti-sex trafficking work among other things.